 Beautiful Mexican passport with three passport pictures issued by the Mexican embassy in New York in 1917.
 Entries on back including visa USA.
 Such old Mexican passports are nowadays truly hard to find.
 I do have another one which is from 1941 issued to a beautiful woman.
-The passport is not traveled and comes in a pristine condition, which is outstanding for a 77 years old travel document.
+The passport is not traveled and comes in pristine condition, which is outstanding for a 77-year-old travel document.

 Since 2010, all Mexican passports are biometric.
 All passport applicants must have their pictures taken digitally; all ten fingerprints are taken and an iris scan is done: Although Mexican passports are biometric, they do not contain a data chip.
 But who wants a biometric when you can have such beauty in your collection.

 Today our passports are uniform but look at an old passport back in the 19th century – at that time they were really some kind of “Art” and unique.
-Handwritten on nice paper with colorful stamps, signatures and beautiful photographs.
-Each collector has to define his own range of collection – you can’t have it all.
+Handwritten on nice paper with colorful stamps, signatures, and beautiful photographs.
+Each collector has to define his own range of collections – you can’t have it all.
 Ask yourself “What is the purpose of my collection?”

 P.S.
 I do have another Mexican passport in my collection which is from 1941, issued to a beautiful woman, including her US border crossing card and the travel document is in perfect condition.
 It looks like issued just yesterday.
 An awesome collectible!